 Access to individual datasets, data models, and workbooks are determined by folder and document permissions

-From the Sigma homepage, click Create new
+From the Sigma homepage, click Create new > Datamodel:

 To satisfy marketing's main request, we are going to create a "base table" by joining three tables together, culling the column list manually and creating a calculated column.

-and select the table from the RETAIL
+Select the table from the RETAIL schema:

 The table is added to the page and we can work with it just as we would in a Sigma workbook.